PX4/PX4-Autopilot/nuttx/configs/mirtoo/README.txt

     for the nsh configuration).
 This configuration differs from the nsh configuration in the following ways:

+    1) It uses the Pinguino toolchain be default (this is easily changed, see above).

+       CONFIG_PIC32MX_PINGUINOW=y

-    1) SPI2 is enabled and support is included for the NXFFS file system on the 32Mbit SST25 device on the Mirtoo board.
+    2) SPI2 is enabled and support is included for the NXFFS file system on the 32Mbit SST25 device on the Mirtoo board.
 NXFFS is the NuttX wear-leveling file system.